ui/stamps-api-docs/source/balance_api.rst

-token       Yes         Authentication string user        Yes         A string indicating user's email address or member ID amount      Yes         A positive number indicating the amount to be added to customer's balance merchant    Yes         ID of merchant
+token       Yes         Authentication string user        Yes         A string indicating user's email address or member ID amount      Yes         A positive number indicating the amount to be added to customer's balance merchant    Yes         Integer indicating merchant ID
 =========== =========== =========================

 Here's an example of how the API call might look like in JSON format